50 Questions You Must Ask to Evaluate the Quality of Your Website

 When in doubt, if you have two URLs you want to use in a redirect scenario, and one is shorter than the other one, use the shorter version.

-In addition, it is considered a standard SEO best practice to limit URLs to less than 100 characters.
-The reason why comes down to usability and user experience.
+It is also considered a standard SEO best practice to limit URLs to less than 100 characters – the reason why comes down to usability and user experience.

 Google can process longer URLs.
 But, shorter URLs are much easier to parse, copy and paste, and share on social.